opendaylight/docs/docs/user-guide/service-function-chaining.rst

 Tutorials
 ~~~~~~~~~

-This tutorial will explain how to create a simple SFC configuration,
+This tutorial explains how to create a simple SFC configuration,
 with SFG instead of SF.
-In this example, the SFG will include two
+In this example, the SFG includes two
 existing SF.

 Setup SFC